Last updated on 2026-05-22

 Graduates of the Computer Systems Technology program can pursue a variety of career paths in Canada, including:

-• Computer Programmer: Develops software applications and systems to meet user needs.
+- Computer Programmer: Develops software applications and systems, ensuring functionality and efficiency.

-• Database Administrator (DBA): Manages and organizes data using specialized software, ensuring data integrity and security.
+- Database Administrator (DBA): Manages and organizes data using database management systems, ensuring data integrity and security.

-• Network Analyst: Analyzes and optimizes network systems to improve performance and security.
+- Network Analyst: Analyzes and optimizes network systems, ensuring reliable connectivity and performance.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.